hugoleonardodev/airport-search-app/README.md

 There is a marker with a line between it on the map.
 Animations while searching for results (Tanks MUI Autocomplete)!
 PWA is a good catch.
 But It has been a while since the last time I tried to do it.
 I can try to it with more time.
+Debounce hook to delay the request.
+While the users is typing the search term.
+To avoid multiple API calls.

+## TO DO

+1. Sanitization

+2. End-to-End tests

+3. Improve UI/UX

 # Recommendations